yash-882/yash-882/README.md

 # 💫 About Me:
-Backend-focused developer working with Node.js and MongoDB, focused on API design, authentication, performance, and maintainable server-side systems.
-Constantly improving through real-world projects.
+Backend-focused developer building production-grade APIs with Node.js and MongoDB.
+I care about clean architecture, solid authentication, and systems that are easy to maintain and reason about.
+Always learning through real projects.

 ## 🌐 Socials: